merenlab/merenlab.org/_posts/miscellaneous/2016-12-14-coverage-variation.md

 Non-specific mapping is the worst.
 We hate it.
 The amount of non-specific mapping differs from environment to environment, or due to changes in the complexity of a community over time.
 Maybe we can model the non-specific mapping patterns in an attempt to better understand something about the ecology of the environments we are studying.
 But we shall not.
 Because we hate non-specific mapping.

 GC-content.
 We love GC-content.
-But it is also very sad that there is such a bias with it.
-This bias no only diminishes the efficacy of contig abundances for binning, but also limits our ability to recover single-nucleotide variants from GC-poor regions of population genomes we study.
+But it is also very sad that there is such a strong bias with it.
+This bias not only diminishes the efficacy of contig abundances for binning, but also limits our ability to recover single-nucleotide variants from GC-poor regions of population genomes we study.
 But if the GC-content bias is so reproducible, maybe binning tools can exploit this to normalize coverages.

 Now you have all my 2 cents.